Policies and ProceduresEnrollment Requirements

 6 semester hours completed in not less than ten weeks

 Students are given 52 weeks from the date of enrollment for the completion of a course.
 Extensions of three months and six months are considered on an individual basis.
-Requests for extension should be made in writing to the CE/AO Distance Learning Specialist.
+Requests for extension should be made in writing to the RAO Distance Learning Specialist.

 Course Grade Information